quantopaul/Assignment-5/Assignment 5/readme.md

 ## Task 2
    1) "l" variable to store list of numbers from 1 to 10

-   2) "sub" variable to store extracted list so that its easy to reverse the extracted one.
+   2) "sub" variable to store extracted list and that makes it easier to reverse the extracted one.

 ### Code used